History of the church of Christ in Clinton, Tennessee

 In the fall of 1987, the upstairs nursery was remodeled and converted into a study for the preacher.
 An addition was completed in 1988 that included a new nursery, four classrooms with folding walls, a kitchen, and a pantry.
 The classrooms and kitchen could be combined to form a fellowship hall.
 In 2015, the auditorium was updated with a new ceiling and all new lighting.

 The first preacher for the Clinton congregation was S.F.
 Timmerman (pictured below).
 He was working as the minister for the Harriman church and would visit Clinton and conduct services on Sunday afternoon.
-Other brethren who preached in the early years included E.E.
+Other brethren who preached in the early years included W.B.
+Freeman, E.E.
 Mitchell, J.A.
-Summey, Persey Manning, brother Freeman, and J.B.
+Summey, Persey Manning, and J.B.
 Jordan.
 Jack Johnson of Oak Ridge often filled the pulpit when regular preachers were absent.

 Others who have labored with the Clinton congregation: G.W.
 Nichols, Bill Phillips, Clifford Reel, James McGill, Phil Evanson, M.H.
 Tucker, Mike Kirk, Tommy Irons, Gary Kelsey, Richard Powlus, Waymon Summers, Arthur Pigman, David Pharr, Garry Jones, & Darryl Glenn.
 Richard Bentley began working with the Clinton congregation in October 2010.